signalfx/enhanced-rds-monitoring/README.md

 If you are not in the `us0` realm in SignalFx, you need to specify a `realm` environment variable.
 To determine which realm you are in, check your profile page in the SignalFx web application.

 #### Basic settings

-Under basic settings, set `Timeout` to `0 min 5 sec`.
+Under basic settings, set `Timeout` to `0 min 15 sec`.

-Click `Save`, and once the trigger is enabled, your function will start sending your metrics to SignalFx!
+Click `Save`, and once the trigger is enabled, your function will start sending your metrics to Splunk Observability Cloud!

 ## Metric groups collected by this integration